Posted on February 10, 2022 by Fusion Connect

 Why putting humanity at the center of customer and employee experiences can be vital for your organization:

 According to Bliss, who worked in customer experience for large companies like Lands’ End, Mazda, and Microsoft, companies have inadvertently been putting the mechanics over the meaning of the work.
 Companies need to think like this: “If we were people, how would we be defined as people?”

 “To earn this kind of growth that people love you as a company and love your people is to act in an admirable way and have admirable actions,” Bliss said.
 It’s all about rethinking leadership that strives solely to lead for growth by also focusing by leading to improve lives.

 “At the heart of it, in order to keep humanity at the center, we have to be dedicated to improving lives,” King said.

-There’s some heavy lifting involved.
-It requires a company to understand its goals and what it wants to achieve.
-Things most companies haven’t articulated in the past.
+There’s undoubtedly some heavy lifting involved to do so.
+It requires a company to understand its goals and what it wants to achieve, which is often something many companies haven’t articulated in the past.

 According to research done by Talkdesk, a cloud-based contact center and artificial intelligence software provider, more than 90% of customers say contact centers can be a driver for loyalty.
 Meanwhile, about half of consumers say they’ll stop using brands because of poor customer service experiences.

 It’s important to understand what drives loyalty.
 Here are some drivers: